Someone not drinking alcohol? It’s none of your business.

 For many, drinking booze is a fun social pastime.
 For others, it leads to destructive behaviors.
 Some choose sobriety because of medical conditions.
 Some don’t like the way alcohol makes them feel.
 People who are pregnant or trying to conceive may avoid imbibing as well.

-Experts like Caldwell discussed why people should never ask someone about their sobriety – and how to respond if they do.
+Our clinical experts discussed why people should never ask someone about their sobriety – and how to respond if they do.

 Why you should never ask why someone isn’t drinking

 If someone does ask, they could be forcing that person into a painful conversation they aren’t ready to have, like a struggle with addiction, infertility, or other personal reasons.

 They could be in recovery or working toward recovery, or they could be in a “contemplative stage of change,” where they “recognize they’re struggling with something but they’re not sure exactly the problem they feel they have with it.”

 And while there’s a growing movement of sober-curious people, a large prevalence of Americans still struggle with alcohol abuse.
 One in 10 Americans over the age of 12 have an alcohol use disorder, according to the National Center for Drug Abuse Statistics.

 Alcohol is everywhere: Why it’s still so hard not to drink